-- 6.5.2 The institution reviews its teaching learning process, structures & methodologies of operations and learning outcomes at periodic intervals through IQAC set up as per norms and recorded the incremental improvement in various activities - 1.
+6.5.2 - The institution reviews its teaching-learning process, structures and methodologies of operation and learning outcomes at periodic intervals through its IQAC as per norms

 Reviewing Teaching-Learning Process: IQAC, in collaboration with relevant stakeholders, assesses the effectiveness of the institution's teaching-learning process.
 This involves evaluating instructional methodologies, curriculum design, pedagogical approaches, classroom practices, and the use of educational technology.
 The review may include analyzing feedback from students, conducting observations, and examining student performance data.
 Based on the findings, the IQAC identifies areas that require improvement and recommends suitable strategies.